snrraptopack/auwsomebridge/docs/07-context.md

 - Each hook may add or update fields on `context`.
 - The final handler receives `context` as its optional second parameter.

+## Platform Context

+- Native runtime objects are exposed on `context.platform` for handlers and on `ctx.platform` for hooks.
+- Hono: `context.platform.c` is the Hono `Context` and includes `c.env`, `c.req`, `c.req.raw`, `c.executionCtx`.
+- Express: `context.platform.req`/`context.platform.res` are the native Express `Request`/`Response`.
+- This mirrors the runtime without modification — use it to interoperate with native middleware or libraries (e.g., better-auth).

 ```
 handler: async (input, context?: { userId: string; role?: 'admin' | 'moderator' | 'user' }) => {
   // Narrowing example